-Updated April 2026· Independently researched·14 min read
+Updated July 2026· Independently researched·14 min read

 Largely newer homes built post-2000, many still under 20 years old.
 Electrical and plumbing is generally in good shape — common work is upgrades and additions rather than replacements.
 Strong growth area with high tradie demand.
 Springfield is in outer Brisbane — tradies from the inner city often add $35–$69 travel.
-Using a local Hills District tradie avoids this.
+Using a local tradie avoids this.

 🅿️